A GUIDE TO THE RULES OF ROULETTE

 Double Street bet is a wager on six numbers and pays 5 to 1.
 You place your chip on the line separating the outside and inside area as you do for the street bet but let it also straddle the row above or below.

-Red Black Odd and Even are all even money bets.
-You place your chips in the boxes on the layout.
+Red, Black, Odd and Even are all even money bets.
+To make this bet, you must place your chips in the boxes on the layout.

-Dozens bet are made on the 12 consecutive numbers.
+Dozens bet is made on the 12 consecutive numbers.
 You place your wager in the boxes marked 1-12, 13-24 or 25-36.
 These bets pay 2 to 1.
-If the zero or double zero comes up you lose.
+If the roulette wheel lands on zero or double zero, you lose your bet.

 Tips For Playing roulette